Good Vibrations: Use in media

 "Good Vibrations" became widely used in commercial jingles, television and film.
 Stebbins opined that the "duplicated, cloned, commercialized, and re-fabricated" usages of the song had the ultimate effect of "completely diluting the genius of the original".

 In 1978, Sunkist licensed the song for a U.S. advertising campaign promoting its orange soda.
-Badman stated that since the Beach Boys' manager Murry Wilson had sold their publishing rights in 1969, they had no control over how "Good Vibrations" was used in advertisements.
+Badman stated that since Murry had sold their publishing rights in 1969, they had no control over how "Good Vibrations" was used in advertisements.
 In his 2016 memoir, Good Vibrations: My Life as a Beach Boy, Love wrote that the band had "an agreement with Sunkist Orange Soda, in which the company paid us $1.5 million to use 'Good Vibrations' in its commercials and to put the phrase on its packaging and in-store displays."
 By 1980, the campaign had made Sunkist the best-selling orange soda in the U.S. Love enjoyed the campaign but disliked the product, reportedly telling a Sunkist executive, "If I was driving my Range Rover through the Mojave Desert, and it broke down, I would first drain my radiator fluid and drink that before I had a Sunkist."

 The lyric "I'm picking up good vibrations" is quoted in Cyndi Lauper's 1984 single "She Bop".
 In 1996, experimental rock group His Name Is Alive released an homage titled "Universal Frequencies" on their album Stars on E.S.P.; frontman Warren Defever reportedly listened to "Good Vibrations" repeatedly for a week before deciding that the song "needed a sequel".
 In 2001, the song was used prominently in a scene with Tom Cruise, Tilda Swinton, and Kurt Russell in the psychological thriller Vanilla Sky.
 A live version of the song, from the album Live in London, appears as a playable track in the 2010 video game Rock Band 3.
 In 2019, the song was used prominently in a scene for Jordan Peele's psychological horror thriller film Us.